jimmycgz/prometheus-redis-exporter/README.md

+# Learn Prometheus/Grafana from Zero to Hero

-# Steps to Implement Redis Exporter, integrating with Prometheus, Grafana
+Steps to Implement Redis Exporter, integrating with Prometheus, Grafana, to scrap metrics for all kinds of redis instances: EC2, Pod, ElastiCache by endpoint

+* Docker version
+* Docker-compose
+* K8S
+* Helm

-## Test single target from your local docker, without Grafana
+## Test single target (Redis container) from your local docker, without Grafana
 See readme from docker folder

-## Test multiple targets by docker compose
+## Test multiple targets (Redis containers) by docker compose

 ### Setup steps
 ```